o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/Dev/Windows/readme.md

 Env_IDE_VScode.bat      : configures VScode
 Env_IDE_PyCharm.bat     : configures PyCharm

-### Launchers
+### Core Env Launchers

-Launch_env_Cmd.bat      : Starts a cmd with entire managed env context
+Launch_O3DE_PY_Cmd.bat  : Starts a cmd with core managed env context
-                        : ^ allows use to validate env : ^ display all default ENVAR plugs : ^ allows user to test O3DE python + scripts from cmd
+                        : ^ allows user to validate env : ^ display all default ENVAR plugs : ^ allows user to test O3DE python + scripts from cmd
-Launch_PyMin_Cmd.bat    : Starts minimal cmd with O3DE python access only
+Launch_O3DE_PY.bat      : Starts o3de python with same access as above
                         : ^ for instance, test Dccsi\config.py like this:
                         : {DCCsi prommpt}>python config.py

+### DCC Launchers

+A set of DCC tool launchers are here, these init the env and then launch the tool within the managed env context:
+    < O3DE >/DccScriptingInterface/Tools/Dev/Windows/DCC/*

 Launch_Maya_2020.bat    : Starts Maya2020 within managed env context

+### IDE Launchers

+A set of IDE launchers for developers are here, these init the env and then launch the IDE within the managed env context:
+    < O3DE >/DccScriptingInterface/Tools/Dev/Windows/IDE/*

 Launch_WindIDE-7-1.bat  : Starts WingIDE  within managed env context

 ### Instructions

 How to test the synthetic environment and settings externally

-1. Run the cmd:   Launch_PyMin_Cmd.bat
+1. Option 1) Run the DCCsi cmd: < O3DE >/DccScriptingInterface/Tools/Dev/Windows/__Launch_O3DE_PY_Cmd__.bat

-    C:\Depot\o3de-engine\Gems\AtomLyIntegration\TechnicalArt\DccScriptingInterface>
+    - CWD: C:\< O3DE >\Gems\AtomLyIntegration\TechnicalArt\DccScriptingInterface>

-2. Run command:>python config.py -dm=True -py=True -qt=True
+    - Run command (prompt):>python config.py -dm=True -py=True -qt=True -tp=True

+    - Note: using this route, will test how .bat envar hooks interact with code (.bat envars should propogate)

+    - Additionally there are patterns for devs to locally alter the env without code:
+        - < DCCsi >/Tools/Dev/Windows/Env_dev.bat   (interacts directly with .bat env)
+        - < DCCsi >/.env                            (dev global envar override, mainly for testing)
+        - < DCCsi >/settings.local.json             (cache of local settings, new values are persistant)

+2. Option 2) Opn a command prompt from this location: "C:\< O3DE >\python\"

+    - CWD: C:\< O3DE >\python>
+    - Run command (prompt):>python "C:\Depot\o3de-dev\Gems\AtomLyIntegration\TechnicalArt\DccScriptingInterface\config.py" -dm=True -py=True -qt=True -tp=True

+    - Note: using this route, config.py will synthetically derive the env context (no use of .bat files)

-What this does?
+__What this does?__
+Here is a rundown of what is happeneing:
     - runs the O3DE python exe
     - starts the config.py which begins to procedurally create synthetic/dynamic environment (hooks)
     - ^ this starts with DCCsi hooks
-- enters 'dev mode'(-dm) and attempts to attach debugger (Wing IDE only for now, others planned)
+    - arg: -dm=True, enters 'dev mode'(-dm) and attempts to attach debugger (Wing IDE only for now, others planned)
-- enables additional O3DE python hooks and code access
+    - arg: -py=True, enables additional O3DE python hooks and code access
     - ^ great for standalone tools, but you don't want that functionality to interfer with other DCC tools python environments (like Maya!)
-- enables access to O3DE Qt .dlls and PySide2 python package support(-qt)
+    - arg: -qt=True, enables access to O3DE Qt .dlls and PySide2 python package support(-qt)
     - ^ great for standalone PySide2 which can operate outside of the O3DE editor
+    - arg: -tp=True, will run a PySide2 test (pop-up button) to validate access
+    - note: config.py has a number of other cli args you may find useful

+__What does this look like?__
+Using just these basic options (no -dm, devmode): -py=True -qt=True -tp=True The synthetic environment looks like:

 ## Contribute